For Community Partners

 Would you like to be a community partner?

 We are always looking for more community partners to match up with a service-learning course.
 If you believe your organization has a project that can accommodate a large group of students (20-30) for a one-semester project that has the potential to be embedded into a course, we would love to hear from you!
-Please email Coordinator Genevieve Harding at email@example.com
+Please email Coordinator Ashley Knox at firstname.lastname@example.org

 to discuss your ideas.
 Please note that we might not be able to accommodate all service projects due to our academic schedule, liability concerns or other issues.